·

 3#.
 Reclaimed Wood and Natural Textures

 The contrast between cold porcelain tiles and warm wood creates a balanced, layered look that feels lived-in.
-Natural textures are essential for achieving that effortless, unstudied charm found in authentic rural British cottages.
+Natural textures are essential for achieving that effortless, unstudied charm found in authentic and beautiful rural British cottages.

 4#.
 Antique Brass and Copper Fixtures